ocp-power-automation/ocp4-upi-powervs/README.md

 This project leverages the helpernode [ansible playbook](https://github.com/RedHatOfficial/ocp4-helpernode) internally for OCP deployment on IBM Power Systems Virtual Servers (PowerVS).

-:heavy_exclamation_mark: *This automation is intended for test/development purposes only and there is no formal support.
+:heavy_exclamation_mark: *There is no formal support for the automation.
 For bugs/enhancement requests etc. please open a GitHub issue*

 # Pre-requisites